-Performance against the organisations 2018-19 priority activities for progressing Governance and Compliance outcomes, including actual delivery against budgeted targets is provided in Table 18.
-Overall, 100% of performance targets were achieved or were within 5% of the budgeted outputs.
+Performance against the organisations 2019-20 priority activities for progressing Governance and Compliance outcomes, including actual delivery against budgeted targets is provided in Table 18.
+Overall, 90 per cent of performance targets were achieved or were within 5 per cent of the budgeted outputs.